 The demand for powder coatings and liquid coatings is expected to rise 3% each year by 2021, and with this rise, it is important to know about the steps that should be taken before a coating is applied.
+Sandblasting and powder coating often go together—and for very good reason.
+But first, it’s important to know what the process actually entails.
 Sandblasting is an abrasive blasting technique that helps prime the surface of materials to ensure that the coating can adhere correctly to the surface and provide a long-lasting finish.
 Different and more thorough than sanding by hand, sandblasting services are an essential part of the coating process.

 The Sandblasting Process